 Can You go to Jail For Pepper Spraying Someone?

 Using pepper spray for any purpose aside from self-defense is a crime under 22810 (PC).
 This offense can be charged as a misdemeanor or felony.
 As a misdemeanor, the crime is punishable by no more than a year in jail.
 When filed as a felony, the sentence could include up to three years in state prison.

 The charges will be enhanced if the victim was a peace officer engaged in the performance of their official duties and the defendant should reasonably have known this fact.
 In these cases, the crime will always be a felony offense.

-Sales of Pepper Spray in California
+What Kind of Pepper Spray Can be Sold in California?

 - Proper first aid methods if someone is sprayed

 Generally speaking, minors cannot buy nor possess pepper spray.
 However, under Penal Code 22815 (PC), the state allows those over 16 to purchase or carry it as long as they have the permission of their parents, who are either present or have provided written consent.

 Can a Felon Carry Pepper Spray in California?